Top motorcycle maintenance tips

 Check your suspension for signs of damage

-Your bike’s suspension system plays a significant role in the stability of your bike and takes the brunt of the impact with bumps in the road.
+Your bike’s suspension system plays a significant role in the stability of your bike and takes the brunt of the impact from bumps in the road.
 You should maintain your motorcycle’s suspension to ensure you do not get pitched from your bike due to poor shock absorption and instability.
-The suspension system should be checked and cleaned periodically to ensure the various components do not malfunction.
+The suspension system should be checked and cleaned periodically to ensure the various components function correctly.

-Weir & Kestner Injury Lawyer provide valuable support after a motorcycle accident
+Weir & Kestner Injury Lawyers provide trusted support after a motorcycle accident

 At Weir & Kestner Injury Lawyers, we understand that the aftermath of an accident can significantly disrupt a motorcyclist’s life.
 On top of that, you could suffer motorcyclist bias from insurance company representatives or juries if you file a personal injury lawsuit.
 Whether the crash was caused by another driver, maintenance issues, or defective motorcycle parts, our firm is ready to walk beside you and reduce your stress while getting you results.